evan-ak/wsfl/README.md

 python ./train.py
 ```

 The whole learning process may take a long time.
-You can interrupt it at any time you like by a keyboard interruption, and the search log and model weights will be saved to `./saves/$dataset$/`.
+You can interrupt it at any time you like by a keyboard interruption, then the search log and model weights will be saved to `./saves/$dataset$/`.
 The learning can be restarted by assigning the `load_search_log` and `policynet_load_weight` in `config.py`.

 ## Testing